timebertt/talk-credentials-rotation/content/01-setting-the-scene.md

+# Setting the Scene

+---

 ## Problem Statement

-- Each Kubernetes cluster comes with a lot of credentials:
+Each Kubernetes cluster comes with a lot of credentials:

 - 🪪 Certificate authorities
 - 📝 Server and client certificates
 - 🏷️ ServiceAccount tokens
 - 🗝️ Static tokens
 - 🔐 ETCD encyption key
 - 🔑 SSH key pair

 Notes:
 - As an application developer/user, you might not know be specifically aware about those.